tldr-pages/tldr/pages/common/chime.md

 # chime

-> The Amazon Chime SDK is a set of real-time communications components that developers can use to quickly add messaging, audio, video, and screen sharing capabilities.
+> The Amazon Chime SDK is a set of real-time communications components that developers can use to quickly add messaging, audio, video, and screen sharing.
 > More information: <https://aws.amazon.com/chime/>.

 - To Install directly from the npm: